aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/index.md

 <p class="caption">
   An examplary DAO setup showing interactions between the three core contract pieces triggered by different user groups: The `DAO` and `PermissionManager` contract in blue and red, respectively, as well as two `Plugin` contracts in green.
   Function calls are visualized as black arrows and require permission checks (red, dashed arrow).
-In this example, the permission manager determines whether the token voting plugin can execute actions on the DAO, a member can change its settings, or if an DeFi-related plugin is allowed to invest in a certain, external contract.
+In this example, the permission manager determines whether the token voting plugin can execute actions on the DAO, a member can change its settings, or if a DeFi-related plugin is allowed to invest in a certain, external contract.
 </p>

 </div>